the13fools/lets-get-lost/pages/curvy overture.md

 With that literature review considered, let's build our first demo, of a single node with variable curvature.

+A great intuitive treatment of curvature can be found in [Experiencing Geometry](http://www.math.cornell.edu/~henderson/ExpGeom/) by David Henderson.
+He has also released a more advanced differential geometry [book](http://projecteuclid.org/euclid.bia/1399917369#toc) for free.

+The purpose of this demo is to give one a sense of how changing the ratio between the length of the circumference and the radius can influence global geometry.
+This sort of demo fits well into the system we have created so far because it allows us to establish a desired "curvature", but allows the system to find it's own balance.
+If you are trying to relate this demo to other materials on the subject, note that the slider having a value greater than 1 gives the surface *negative* curvature, and a value less than 1 has *positive* curvature.

 <script type="x-shader/x-fragment" id="fragmentShaderDepth">

   uniform sampler2D texture;